 SyncUp Colorado Challenge Partners

-Challenge Partners provide their expertise in the education-to-employment ecosystem to support the Challenge, advise applicants, participate in events, and amplify the Challenge.
-Partners are not eligible to apply for the Challenge, and do not have influence over the selection criteria, judging process, or winner selection.
+Challenge Partners provided their expertise in the education-to-employment ecosystem to support the Challenge, advise applicants, participate in events, and amplify the Challenge.
+Partners were not eligible to apply for the Challenge, and did not have influence over the selection criteria, judging process, or winner selection.

 SyncUp Colorado Implementation Partner